hnryjmes/100-days-of-code/README.md

 1. DAY 62.
 Not quite at banging head against wall phase, but getting there... trying to understand routes and controllers in Ruby on Rails and failing.
 I think we need to take a break and do some reading until we understand it more... #100DaysOfCode

+1. DAY 63.
+Fixed our problems from yesterday!
+Like feature implemented without refreshing the page :) #100DaysOfCode

+1. DAY 64.
+I'm interested in how I might explore RL through research.
+Advice I've heard: try to replicate code from a recent paper or build something, rather than textbook learning.
+Maybe I'm not able to do that just yet, but reading papers regularly is a good start! #100DaysOfCode

 1.